vfarah-if/TerraformCloudFoundryExercise/README.md

 # Conclusion

 Why would anyone go with Terraform on Cloudfoundry?
-The declaritive syntax is easy to work with and the state and end result is easy to understand
+The declaritive syntax is easy to work with and the state and end result is easy to understand.
+If Cloudfoundry was to continue, I would absolutely go this way, but as this will